-Lying about 14.6 miles southwest of Nyssa, the path to Snively Hot Springs can be termed as semi-primitive, but in a way that makes camping refining and exclusively civilized.
-Driving to Snively Hot Springs is in itself a wonderful experience, as you navigate through a maze of roads that are not yet in the main grid, transverse through Parma road, take the Adel Road, and finally turn into the Owyhee Canyon road.
-Encores the drive, you will have moments to enjoy the Deer Butte Hot Springs which is only an approximation of the intensity of senility at Snively Hot Springs.
-The Lake Owyhee State Park nearby only asserts this notion of a separated camping site across the hot springs.
-The springs are readily accessible throughout the year, although the pools may submerge during the spring runoff leading to temporary closure, particularly in the high Trout season.
+Located about 19 miles southwest of Nyssa along the Owyhee River, Snively Hot Springs can be termed as semi-primitive, but in a way that makes your outdoor adventure refining and exclusively civilized.
+Driving through the labyrinth of the majestic Owyhee Canyon to Snively Hot Springs is itself a wonderful experience, as you navigate through a maze of roads that are not yet in the main grid, transverse through highway 201, take the Owyhee Avenue and finally turn onto, zigzagging along the river, Owyhee Lake Road.

 Access: 365 days/day-use